 On September 13, 1848, an unbelievable medical marvel occurred.

-A foreman named Phineas Gage was toiling at the head of a work-gang who were blasting rock to prepare the roadbed to lay railroad track on the under-construction Rutland & Burlington Railroad in Vermont, USA,
+A foreman named Phineas Gage was toiling at the head of a work-gang.
+They were blasting rock to prepare the roadbed to lay railroad track on the under-construction Rutland & Burlington Railroad in Vermont, USA.

 A fit, strong man, sound of mind, temperament and morality, Gage was 25 at the time and his employers described him as “the most efficient and capable foreman in their employ”.

 Setting a blast entailed boring a hole deep into an outcrop of rock; adding blasting powder and a fuse; then using the tamping iron to pack (‘tamp’) sand, clay, or other material into the hole above the powder in order to contain the blast’s energy and direct it into surrounding rock.

 A freak instance of fate then shattered Gage’s life forever.